WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+@rishabhrajz says that Kunal looks uncle-ish in Julia F Morgado's vlog.
+He should have some dressing sense.
+He is cute though!
+XD.
+Great work!
+Hail Kunal!